litestar-org/litestar/docs/usage/websockets.rst

     :class:`bytes` respectively, but this is not the case.
 Listeners can receive and send data in any format, independently of the mode.
 The mode only affects how data is encoded during transport (i.e. on the protocol level).
-In most cases the default mode - ``text`` - is all that's needed.
-Binary transport is usually employed when sending binary blobs that don't have a meaningful string representation, such as images.
+In most cases the default mode - ``text`` - is all that is needed.
+Binary transport is usually employed when sending binary blobs that do not have a meaningful string representation, such as images.